CogStack/MedCAT/README.md

 A basic trained model is made public for the vocabulary and CDB.
 It is trained for the ~ 35K concepts available in `MedMentions`.
 It is quite limited so the performance might not be the best.

-Vocabulary [Download](https://s3-eu-west-1.amazonaws.com/zkcl/vocab.dat) - Built from MedMentions
+Vocabulary [Download](https://s3-eu-west-1.amazonaws.com/zkcl/vocab.dat) - Built from Wiktionary

 CDB [Download](https://s3-eu-west-1.amazonaws.com/zkcl/cdb-medmen.dat) - Built from MedMentions